accordproject/concerto-docs/docs/design/specification/specification-conformance-tests.md

 # Concerto Conformance test suite
 ## About
-The Concerto Conformance Test Suite is a cross-language validation tool designed to test the semantic correctness of Accord Project's Concerto modeling language.
-It ensures that any modifications to core components like the Parser, ModelFile, or ModelManager continue to comply with a defined set of semantic validation rules.
+1. The Concerto Conformance Test Suite is a cross-language validation tool designed to test the semantic correctness of Accord Project's Concerto modeling language.
+2. It ensures that any modifications to core components like the Parser, ModelFile, or ModelManager continue to comply with a defined set of semantic validation rules.
-It currently supports JavaScript, with the ability to test across multiple implementations of Concerto such as Rust, C# and many others.
+3. It currently supports JavaScript, with the ability to test across multiple implementations of Concerto such as Rust, C# and many others.
-For running conformance tests against implementations of Concerto in different languages you only need the step file in the respective language.
+4. For running conformance tests against implementations of Concerto in different languages you only need the step file in the respective language.

 ## What it does?
 1. **Defines Semantic Rules**:
+Tests wide range of semantic validations such as:
     a.
-Tests a wide range of semantic validations such as:
+Property and class naming rules
     b.
-Property and class naming rules
+Namespace conflicts
     c.
-Namespace conflicts
+Invalid enum definitions
     d.
-Invalid enum definitions
-    e.
 Incorrect import structures
        And more can be found here: https://github.com/accordproject/concerto-conformance/tree/main/semantic/features

 2. **Provides Valid & Invalid Models**:
 Maintains model files that are both syntactically and semantically correct or incorrect — which are used as test fixtures.